just-the-docs/just-the-docs/docs/layout/minimal/default-child.md

 # Default layout child page

-This is a child page that uses the default layout as compared to its parent page (which demonstrates a minimal layout).
+This is a child page that uses the `default` layout as compared to its parent page (which uses the `minimal` layout).